deepanshs/mrsimulator/docs/user_guide/method/method.rst

 objects is a :py:meth:`~mrsimulator.method.query.MixingQuery` object, which determines the coherence transfer amplitude between transitions.
-A **MixingQuery** object holds :py:meth:`~mrsimulator.method.query.RotationalQuery` objects acting on specific isotopes in the spin system.
+A **MixingQuery** object holds :py:meth:`~mrsimulator.method.query.RotationQuery` objects acting on specific isotopes in the spin system.
 As before, the isotope upon which the **RotationQuery** objects act is determined by the ``channels`` attribute in the **Method** object.